What is Amazon VPC Lattice? - Amazon VPC Lattice

 Target group

 A collection of resources, also known as targets, that run your application or service.
-Targets can be EC2 instances, IP addresses, Lambda functions, Application Load Balancers, or Kubernetes Pods.
 These are similar to the target groups provided by Elastic Load Balancing, but they are not interchangeable.
+The supported target types include EC2 instances, IP addresses, Lambda functions, Application Load Balancers, Amazon ECS tasks, and Kubernetes Pods.

 Listener

 A process that checks for connection requests, and routes them to targets in a target group.
-A service can have up to two listeners, using the HTTP and HTTPS protocols and port numbers from 1 to 65535.
+You configure a listener with a protocol and a port number.

 Rule